Yubari Melon

 FIELD ASK When I visited the fields myself, I was amazed to see how much work goes into it!

-Yubari melons begin production in winter.
+Yubari Melons begin production in winter.

 In early summer, when I visited Yubari amid the lush new greenery, I was endless rows of plastic greenhouses for the melons.

-Takahiro Kobayashi’s family has been producing Yubari melons since his father’s days.
+Takahiro Kobayashi’s family has been producing Yubari Melons since his father’s days.
 He told me, “There are 18 quadrants for the plastic greenhouses, with the timing for shipment of each product shifted in succession.
 We produce close to, I think, 90,000 melons a year.”

-In other words, Yubari melon production starts as early as winter, when the seedlings are carefully prepared.
+In other words, Yubari Melon production starts as early as winter, when the seedlings are carefully prepared.

-It’s just before the Yubari melons ship!
+It’s just before the Yubari Melons ship!

 Let’s check out the fields, bursting with melons!

-From between the undulating waves of green leaves peek out Yubari melons, waiting to be picked.
+From between the undulating waves of green leaves peek out Yubari Melons, waiting to be picked.

 Apparently, farmers knock on the bottom of the melon or hold it in their hand to check whether it’s ready.
 Mr. Kobayashi says, “This comes down to experience, after all.”
 He selects melons unhesitatingly based on his long xperience.